needle-mirror/com.unity.xr.arfoundation/Documentation~/ar-debug-menu.md

 Right-click to open Scene Inspector Menu       |  Select XR :-------------------------:|:-------------------------:
 ![Scene Inspector Menu](images/ar-debug-menu-xr.png "Select XR")  |  ![XR Submenu](images/ar-debug-menu-scene-inspector.png "Select ARDebugMenu")

+The AR Debug Menu appears as a toolbar that is anchored either to the left or bottom side of the screen.